 The experiences gained during law internships will help you bolster training contract or pupillage applications.
 Law internships also provide invaluable insight into how the legal department interacts with other departments within an organisation such as human resources and finances.
 They offer a broad range of legal and commercial work experience across several areas which will look fantastic on your CV!

 What Do Legal Internships Involve?

-The exact format of any legal internship is difficult to predict and will very much depend on where you undertake it.
-If you carry out a legal internship in a company’s in-house legal department you may be involved in a whole number of tasks including:
+The exact format of any law internship is difficult to predict and will very much depend on where you undertake it.
+You’ll be involved with a range of tasks including:

 - Proofreading and reviewing forms of documentation